BrasilEstevao/Micro-Rato-2025/README.md

 When `DEBUG == 1`, additional debug state and FSM handler (`Test_FSM_Handler()`) are enabled for controlled testing of specific behaviors like turns, forward/reverse motions, and stop.

 ---

-Let me know if you need class diagrams, flowcharts, or code comments added!